|

 day.

-The Greenwich Water Club is a unique, four-season, waterfront retreat and recreation facility that is in a class all its own.
+Greenwich Water Club is a unique, four-season, waterfront retreat and recreation facility that is in a class all its own.
 With sweeping views of the Mianus River, the grand main buildings feature a warm and welcoming multi-columned portico entrance.
-Once inside, you’ll encounter an inviting lobby with reception desk area.
-Each building boasts two floors of club space and ample walls of windows that take in the spectacular views.

-The property features a boathouse, rower’s training center, fitness center, NCAA swimming pool (seasonal), saunas, steam and massage rooms, conference rooms, Clubhouse restaurant, informal dining deck, nursery and full-service marina.
+The property features a boathouse, rower’s training center, fitness center, swimming pools (seasonal), steam and massage rooms, conference rooms, Clubhouse restaurant, informal dining deck, nursery and full-service marina. www.greenwichwaterclub.com

 |